barelyhuman/commitlog/README.md

 ## Current Limitations

 - No Tests added so is probably unstable right now ( If you'd like to help writing tests, feel free to raise a PR)
+- Doesn't work inside a nested folder in the repository, needs to be on the root of the repository to work. (you can use the `-p` flag to set a path to generate logs from)

 ## Contribution